Frequently Asked Questions

 2. How do I book 121 training?

 Fill in the callback request form or send a message via the contact us page.
-I will contact you to arrange a mutually convenient day/time.
+I will contact you to discuss your training requirements and arrange a mutually convenient day/time for training.

 3. Can family and children attend classes?

 Yes!
-We encourage the whole family to be involved with training their dog.
+We encourage the whole family to be involved with training their dog, when younger children are attending it is recommended to have a second adult present too.
 Our trainer is Human and Dog First aid trained and DBS checked for your peace of mind.

 4. Can I change my booking?

-You may be able to transfer your booking onto another course, subject to availability and a small administration fee.
+You may be able to transfer your booking onto another course, this is subject to availability and a transfer/administration fee.